 “In awe of Davos Woman, Sandra Rupp.” @FastCompany magazine reporter

 Sandra Rupp was placed on the THINKERS50 Guru Radar list for the world’s Top Business Thinkers 2011-13.
 Prior to her career in global Executive Search & now Executive Coaching & Anchoring she worked for a Top Media CEO.
 She is an Executive Coach, CEO Advisor & Media Interviewer.
 In 2011 she was placed on the cover of the Davos Debates Video by the World Economic Forum and has been doing Executive Coaching, Content Creation and Anchoring videos ever since.
-To learn more or to RSVP to The Davos CEO Pledge email email@example.com or click here to her LinkedIn profile
+To RSVP to The Davos CEO Pledge email email@example.com or click here to her LinkedIn profile

 CREDITS: Music Blue Danube by Strauss.
 Video Wardrobe by Perry Ellis & Carlisle.
 French Cross by Christian LaCroix.